SustainDiffusion: Optimising the Social and Environmental Sustainability of Stable Diffusion Models: Results

 By further investigating the results obtained, we observed that Image Quality was the only objective for which there was no statistically significant difference among all strategies (Wilcoxon test $p-$value $<0.008$).\footnote{See our replication package for additional statistics and detailed results \replpackage.} Therefore, we repeated the same experiment without considering the Image Quality objective.
 Results are reported in Table \ref{tab:rq4_noimgq} and show that the number of times in which \tool overcomes the baseline approaches in all objectives significantly improves. \tool overcomes the default SD3 model in all objectives in 58.9\% of the times, the RS model in 19.6\% of the times, and the SD3 model with \textit{Fair} prompt style in 66\% of the times.

-\ding{228}\textbf{Answer to RQ4:} \tool overcomes the baseline strategies 38.5\% of the times in all objectives and 47.4\% of the times in at least half of the objectives.
-Without considering Image Quality, \tool overcomes the baselines 62.2\% of the times in all objectives and 36.3\% of the times in at least half of the objectives.
-Thus, its solutions can be effectively generalised to different input prompts.
+\rqbox{\textbf{Answer to RQ4:} \tool overcomes the baseline strategies 38.5\% of the time in all objectives and 47.4\% of the time in at least half of the objectives.
+Without considering Image Quality, \tool overcomes the baselines 62.2\% of the time in all objectives and 36.3\% of the time in at least half of the objectives.
+Thus, its solutions can be effectively generalised to different input prompts requesting human-like figures in different professions.}